English name: Spiny-tailed House Gecko (aka “Common House Gecko” or “Asian House Gecko”)

 Thai name: Ching-chok Hang Nam

 Description: To 14 cm long.
-Snout to base of tail is up to 6.7 cm.
-A gecko of average length and girth.
 Body is usually grey to brown, sometimes with dark markings.
 At night they can appear a very pale, almost white color.
 The head has a light line that originates at the nose and passes through the eye, most prominent in darker individuals.
 Tail has rings of small spines (longest on the sides) which give it its common name.
 Individuals that have lost and regrown their tails may have most or all of the spines missing.
-Toes have the characteristic lamellae of house geckos on the underside.
+Toes have the characteristic lamellae of house geckos.
 Underbelly is cream.

-Similar Species: Siamese Leaf-toed Gecko has tubercles on the sides, and longer, more slender toes that lack the lamellae on the undersides.
+Similar Species: Siamese Leaf-toed Gecko has tubercles on the sides and longer, more slender toes that lack the lamellae.

 Sri Lankan House Gecko has more regular dark markings on back.

-Flat-tailed House Gecko has flatter tail with no spines and often has a yellowish underside.
+Flat-tailed House Gecko has flatter tail with no spines and an eyestripe that is dark in the middle rather than light

 Stump-toed Gecko lacks the spines on its tail and has softer skin and broader toes.